MorandR/morandr.github.io/README_Directions.md

 -   install and name react app
-    -   npx create-react-app <my-website>
+    -   npx create-react-app [enter-name]
-        -   always cd into <my-website> to install and run anything
+        -   always cd into [app-name] to install and run anything
 -   Use App.js and index.js as reference when building the app
 -   Create files (pages) for different contents
 - import react routes